Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Groaning, Regaari hauled himself to his feet and leaned on the door frame.
 The door had a porthole window in it, and through it he watched the stasis field descend around the mission package resting in the middle of the floor.
 There was a thump, a faint hint of a lurching sensation as abused spacetime snapped back into place, and the jump was complete.
 It’d be a week before next contact, and by that time Gao would have stood, or been devoured.

-Gaori simply didn’t have a sufficiently virulent curse...But fortunately, English did.
+Gaori simply didn’t have a sufficiently virulent curse...
+But fortunately, English did.
 He hung his head, slapped the door with his cybernetic hand, and used it.

 "Mother*fucker!"*

-___
+---

 **Date Point: 14y AV**
 **Planet Akyawentuo, Unclaimed Space, Near 3Kpc Arm**

 ***Vemik Sky-Thinker***

 Sometimes it was hard to believe the Sky-People weren’t gods.
-Steel was one thing, making that steel fly was another...making a week’s supplies appear out of thin air was…
+Steel was one thing, making that steel fly was another... making a week’s supplies appear out of thin air was…

 Vemik didn’t know the right word in any *‘language.’*